Key Takeaways

 Loving parents who harmed you is normal and doesn’t invalidate your experiences or minimize the abuse.
 Children are biologically programmed to love and seek attachment with caregivers, regardless of how those caregivers treat them.
 Healing involves holding both the love and the hurt while protecting yourself from ongoing harm.

-Will I repeat these patterns with my own children?
+Will I repeat these emotional abuse patterns with my own children?

 Awareness is the most powerful tool for breaking generational cycles.
 Many adults who experienced parental emotional abuse become especially committed to healthy parenting practices.
 Therapy, parenting classes, and ongoing self-reflection help ensure you develop the skills to provide the emotional safety and support you didn’t receive.